 St. Cloud's drinking water is sourced from the Mississippi River and processed at the St. Cloud Water Treatment Facility in Hester Park, which has the capacity to treat 16 million gallons of water per day.
 To learn more about the city's drinking water, click here.

 St. Cloud wastewater is treated at the award-winning St. Cloud Wastewater Treatment Facility (WWTF) located in the city's far south side.
 The WWTF services the communities of St. Cloud, St. Augusta, St. Joseph, Sartell, Sauk Rapids and Waite Park.
 It is designed to treat 13 million gallons of residential and industrial wastewater per day.
-Most recently, the WWTF received 2014 Environmental Management Systems (EMS) Platinum Certification.
+In 2014, the WWTF received Environmental Management Systems (EMS) Platinum Certification.
 To learn more about the city's wastewater management systems, click here.

 210 miles of pipes, 8,000 catch basins, 200 outfalls, 150 treatment ponds and 100 infiltration treatment practices all serve to manage stormwater in St. Cloud.
 The city follows an 18-goal Stormwater Management Plan to manage the quantity, volume and quality of stormwater that is released into the Sauk River, Mississippi River and area wetlands.
 Many of the recommended best practices in the Stormwater Management Plan are enforced through the City of St. Cloud Stormwater Pollution Prevention Plan and Stormwater Use Code.
 To learn more about the city's stormwater management system, click here.